ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/symbols.md

 *   The input objects might not be entirely from the current package.
 When working with static libraries, many objects might come from other packages via those archives (i.e. `libfoo.a`).
-*   In Chromium OS, many packages are only static archives (e.g. protobufs).
+*   In ChromiumOS, many packages are only static archives (e.g. protobufs).
 *   Even if you don't think you're using static libraries, the vast majority of the time you actually are.
 The toolchain (e.g. glibc & clang/gcc) provide a few small static libraries that are always implicitly linked in.
 You can